OULibraries/MinGW/README.md

 2. Once downloaded, in the MinGW Installation Manager window, select mingw-developer-toolkit
 3. Under Installation tab, select Apply changes

+You may also want to install additional Unix tools, such as the nano text editor.

 ## Download mintty for msys
 <https://code.google.com/p/mintty/downloads/list>